 Scrotal masses are abnormalities in the contents of the scrotum, the bag of skin hanging behind the penis.
-The scrotum contains the two testicles and related structures that produce, store and transport sperm and male sex hormones.
+The scrotum contains the testicles and related structures that produce, store and transport sperm and male sex hormones.

 Self-examination and regular doctor exams of the scrotum are important for prompt recognition, diagnosis and treatment of scrotal masses.

 - Testicular self-exam.
 American Cancer Society. http://www.cancer.org/cancer/testicularcancer/moreinformation/doihavetesticularcancer/do-i-have-testicular-cancer-self-exam.
-Accessed May 10, 2011.
+Accessed March 20, 2014.

 - How is testicular cancer treated?
 American Cancer Society. http://www.cancer.org/cancer/testicularcancer/detailedguide/testicular-cancer-treating-general-treatment-info.
 Accessed March 20, 2014.